Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-27-implementing-zero-trust-with-microsoft-365.md

 ---
-layout: post
 title: "Implementing Zero Trust with Microsoft 365 (Study collection)"
-author: thomas
-categories: [ Azure, Security, AzureAD ]
-tags: [azure, azuread, security]
-image: assets/images/zero-trust-network.jpg
-description: "Do you want to know how to implement a ZeroTrust security model with Microsoft 365?
+excerpt: "Do you want to know how to implement a ZeroTrust security model with Microsoft 365?
 Take a look on my link collection to learn more about the modern approach to cybersecurity."
-featured: false
-hidden: false
+header:
+  overlay_image: /assets/images/zero-trust-network.jpg
+  overlay_filter: rgba(102, 102, 153, 0.85)
+  teaser: /assets/images/zero-trust-network.jpg
+toc: true
+toc_sticky: true
+categories:
+  - Azure
+tags:
+  - Azure
+  - Security
+last_modified_at: 2019-10-27
 ---

 _Building and implementing “Zero Trust networks” (ZTN) is essential to archive a new cyber security model in a world of modern IT and cloud transformation.
 Previous (traditional) perimeter-based network security depend on the paradigm that data is secure as long as it is located on-premises and within local (corporate) networks.
 This doesn’t fit in today’s business environment of cross-business collaboration, usage of (personal) mobile devices, specific protection of data security and cloud apps._